KishorKumar0/Inverter-Design-and-Analysis-using-sky130pdk/README.md

 ### Design and Analysis of CMOS Inverter using the sky130 pdk and various open source tools
 ---

-___I got busy and development has halted for a while.
-I plan to continue and complete this repo and would also welcome any contribution from others as well.
-Stay tuned for the bash script to install the tools for analog design flow(xschem+sky130pdk+ngspice+magic+netgen), that is in priority for now.
-Also special thanks to [Rajdeep](https://www.linkedin.com/in/rajdeep-mazumder/) for mentioning this repository in his videos, now I have a responsibility to manage it better which I am really excited for!!.___

----
 This project has only one motive; that is to experiment with working of an inverter and understanding all the parameters involved with it.
 The design will utilise the models that are present under the __skywater 130nm pdk__ and various open source tools such as, __Xschem__, __NGSPICE__, __MAGIC__, __Netgen__, etc.

 The whole process starts with analysis of _NMOS_ and _PMOS_ devices, specifically the 1.8v standard models available inside the pdk to determine a common working W/L ratio and also the gm, ron and similar values.
 After this we start with the design of a CMOS inverter that includes schematic, measurement of various parameters like delays, noise margin, risetime, falltime, etc. This part would also act as a case study on __SPICE__ where we use it's programming capabilities to better our abilities in measurements of aforementioned parameters.
 Then we will engage in the design a layout for our inverter in __magic layout editor__.
 Here, we will also explore the different layers available to the user and how we utilise them in a design and what it translates to in terms of a mask.
 Lastly, we compare the two netlists, that is the schematic and the layout one, which is popularly referred to as ___LVS___.
 If everything is hunky-dory, this project would then conclude.